Full 2014 Kia Soul Review

 Interior Design and Special Features

 With its modern look and expressive styling details, the 2014 Kia Soul's cabin offers a nice balance between form and function.
-Quality materials and a useful amount of acoustic insulation make the interior feel more refined than you might expect for a car in this price range, while keeping things relatively quiet during highway travel.
+Quality materials make the interior feel more refined than you might expect for a car in this price range.

 Gauges and controls are logically located and intuitive to use, and using the Uvo interface to control your smartphone is a snap.
 In addition to upgrading the sound quality, the optional Infinity audio system includes illuminated trim rings for the speakers that flash to the beat of your music.
 It's a little gimmicky, but we have a feeling some Soul buyers will find it kind of fun.